National Insurance - How it works

 Once an employee is of state pension age, they are no longer liable for primary Class 1 NIC, but the employer liability remains.

-From April 2025 the secondary Class 1 NIC rate will increase to 15%.
-In addition, the secondary threshold will reduce from £9,100 to £5,000 per annum until 5 April 2028 and will then increase in line with CPI.
+The secondary threshold will remain at £5,000 per annum until 5 April 2028, then will increase in line with CPI.

-This measure will represent an increase of just under £900 Class 1 NIC per employee on an average worker’s total pay as published by the ONS on 1 October 2024.
-Together with the uplift in the National Living Wage, this represents a significant rise in costs for employers.
+The reduction in the secondary threshold in 2025/26 represents an increase of just under £900 Class 1 NIC per employee on an average worker’s total pay as published by the ONS on 1 October 2024.
+Together with the uplift in the National Living Wage from April 2025, this represents a significant rise in costs for employers.

 The increase in NIC makes salary sacrifice arrangements more attractive for employers as part of their overall remuneration packages for employees.
-This is especially true as the employer’s NIC charge on pension contributions did not materialise and the reduced BIK charge for Electric Vehicles is being extended to 2030.
+This is especially true as there remains no employer’s NIC charge on pension contributions and the reduced BIK charge for Electric Vehicles is being extended to 2030.

 Class 1A and 1B NIC

-Statutory directors have an annual earnings period, and so when there are in year rate changes an average rate applies for the year.
-See here for details of the recent NIC rate changes.
+Statutory directors have an annual earnings period, and so when there are in-year rate changes, an average rate applies for the year.
+Find out details of the recent NIC rate changes.

 Class 2 NIC preserves the entitlement to contributory benefits including the state pension.
-Since April 2024, if you have earnings over £6,725 you are not required to pay Class 2 NIC to maintain entitlement to these benefits.
-If you have profits less than £6,725, you can choose to pay Class 2 voluntarily at £3.45 per week for 2024/25.
+Since April 2024, if you have earnings over the small profits threshold, £6,845 for 2025/26, you are not required to pay Class 2 NIC to maintain entitlement to these benefits.
+If you have profits less than £6,845, you can choose to pay Class 2 voluntarily at £3.50 per week for 2025/26.

 Non-UK residents and property landlords do not pay Class 4 NIC.
 However, sleeping and inactive partners remain liable on their profit share.